retorquere/zotero-better-bibtex/site/content/installation/preferences/hidden-preferences.md

 How often the Better BibTeX database should be saved to disk.
 Defaults to once every 5 seconds.
 Note that your database is always saved when your computer goes idle, or when you exit Zotero.

-## citeprocNoteCitekey

-default: `no`

-Replaces the "note" field with the bibtex key during citation rendering in Word/Libreoffice.
-Main use-case is to help migrating word documents to pandoc.
-This setting only takes effect during startup, so if you change it, you will have to restart Zotero to have this take effect (or to disable it.
-Please disable it when done).
-You will need to use a custom CSL style (such as [this](https://raw.githubusercontent.com/retorquere/zotero-better-bibtex/master/better-bibtex-citekeys.csl)) to make this work.
-Have Zotero generate the bibliography, which will put the citation keys in the Word/LibreOffice document, which can then be passed through pandoc.

 ## csquotes

 default: `<not set>`